 The weird experiences became charged as I suppressed them.
 In other words, I was hiding them for others.
 This repression added an extra dimension to the experience: more power.
 But I also lacked the tools to check if my precognitive experiences were for real, fantasies, or a mix of those.
-There were a few exceptions though and more about those in a future post.
+There were a few exceptions though, and more about those in a future post.

 The experiences in my youth contributed to my creativity and imagination.
 I could visualize in my mind how a drawing should look like.
-Over time my hand-eye coordination improved and my drawing skills improved.
-I was not a Rembrandt van Rijn and do not misunderstand me.
+Over time, my hand-eye coordination improved and my drawing skills improved.
+I was not a Rembrandt van Rijn, and do not misunderstand me.
 The surrounding people enjoyed my enthusiasm to draw and create.
 This enthusiasm resulted in going to various art schools.
-At these school I learned to criticize my work and understand why I do the things I do.
+At these school, I learned to criticize my work and understand why I do the things I do.

-During this period critical thinking began to mix with intuition.
+During this period, critical thinking began to mix with intuition.
 My fellow students were to a large degree creative and imaginative too.
 But no one spoke about where creativity and imagination comes from.
-Nor did the professors and everything was about reasoning.
-To learn to reason is a good skill for sure.
+Nor did the professors, and everything was about reasoning.
+To learn to reason is a good skill, for sure.
 But the education lacked a certain balance.
 It was as if imagination is a process of simple steps with a guaranteed outcome.

 More recent times

 When I began to teach at the university in Helsinki, I realized something lacks.
-My students looked for processes, rules to abide and emotional safety.
+My students looked for processes, rules to abide, and emotional safety.
 No one asked “what if” or “why not”.
 I saw the same repressed beings suppressing their creativity.
 I had no tools at the time to help them.
-But, I began to feel the urge to understand what creativity is and, its link with life.
+But, I began to feel the urge to understand what creativity is, and its link with life.
 The teaching opportunities went and corporate life arrived.
 For about 20 years I created products and services for others.
-In hind sight I can say the students were magically creative compared to the managers I met.
+In hindsight, I can say the students were magically creative compared to the managers I met.
 Meanwhile, this difference began to fascinate me.

 Those who manage creative people and its processes paid lip service in most cases.
 Innovation workshops by MBA-ers are rule rather than exception.
-And innovation workshops I saw very often advertised.
+And innovation workshops I saw very frequently advertised.
 But creativity and imagination are the cornerstone of most producing and servicing organizations.
 It is a skill that you need to progress and flourish as an organization.

 Parallel to my work life, I used most of my free time to read about creativity and weird experiences.
-I still do and I have added my old artistic passions to the mix as well.
+I still do, and I have added my old artistic passions to the mix as well.
 My brain does not well deal with remembering what other people once said.
 I still learn the discipline to write everything of interest down.
-As a result I do not make a good academic.
+As a result, I do not make a good academic.
 My research is ad-hoc, pragmatic and diverse at the same time.
-When I write, paint or am creative in other ways I let the process happen.
+When I write, paint or am creative in other ways, I let the process happen.
 But spend also time on the registration of why things happen.
 Then I check with other people, like scientist, and learn about their ideas.

-My research is about what creativity is and where it comes from and it is based on these assumptions:
+My research is about what creativity is and where it comes from, and it is based on these assumptions:

-- time is not linear, we experience it as linear
+- Time is not linear, we experience it as linear

 - the past is a given with some freedom to explore alternatives